-Kansas Leadership Center Announces First Two Communities in the Heartland to Participate in Local Entrepreneurship Pilot Program
+Kansas Leadership Center Selects Reno County as Third Community to Participate in Local Entrepreneurship Pilot Program

-Wichita, Kan. - The Kansas Leadership Center (KLC), a Wichita-based nonprofit, has selected the first two of four communities in the Heartland region to participate in a pilot program that will generate leadership and civic engagement to support local entrepreneurship.
-The communities selected are Liberal, Kan. and Marshalltown, Iowa.
-The final two communities will be announced later this summer.
+Wichita, Kan. - The Kansas Leadership Center (KLC), a Wichita-based nonprofit, has selected Reno County as the third of four communities in the Heartland region to participate in a pilot program that will generate leadership and civic engagement to support local entrepreneurship.

+Earlier this year, Liberal, Kan. and Marshalltown, Iowa were selected as the first two communities for the pilot program.
+The final community will be announced later this year.